RobinSchaefer/stance-detection-st2021/index.md

 More information will be given in the course.

-### Prerequisites
+### 1. Prerequisites

 This course relies on a couple of tools that shall help us while we investigate stance detection.
-As I do not expect you to be familiar with them, here are a couple of tutorials to get you started.
+As I do not assume you to be experts, here are a couple of tutorials to get you started.
 We will talk about the tools in the course as well.
+(If you are already set up feel free to skip this section.)

+#### 1.1.
+Python

+All code examples presented/discussed in this course are written in Python.
+As the module of the course is scheduled for the third or fourth semester, which happen to be same semesters where programming is taught, I do not require you to know how to code already (although some familiarity will help of course).
+This in no introduction to Python programming.
+In order to enable everyone to participate I will provide Jupyter Notebooks which you can manipulate.

+If not happened already, please install Python (Version: >=3.6.).
+Find out how to do this by having a look on the [Python homepage](https://www.python.org/).

-#### Virtual Environments
+#### 1.1.
+Virtual Environments

-#### Git
+#### 1.1.
+Git

-#### Jupyter Notebooks
+#### 1.1.
+Jupyter Notebooks